-A multimedia transcript consists of two documents: an audio or video file + an associated transcript with time stamps.
-You need to add the audio or video file first to your project, then you can import one or multiple transcripts for the document.
+A multimedia transcript in ATLAS.ti consists of two documents: an audio or video file plus an associated transcript.
+The first step is to add the audio or video file to a project.
+Then you can associate one or multiple transcripts with the document.